Nocturnes (Field)

 Irish composer John Field was the first composer to use the term 'Nocturne' in the Romantic sense, to apply to a character piece featuring a cantabile melody over an arpeggiated accompaniment.
-He has been widely credited as the inventor of the genre, yet other composers were writing music in a similar style at this time, notably Hélène de Montgeroult in her Etude No. 110.
-Montgeroult's etude could not have been written later than 1812, the same year that John Field's Nocturnes were published.
+He has been widely credited as the inventor of the genre.

 List of works

 There is no congruent historic numbering for the nocturnes.
 This list is arranged according to Hopkinson numbers, introduced in the 1961 catalogue by Cecil Hopkinson.